 Kids love trucks.
 Shocking right??
 In other breaking news, the sky is blue and pie is delicious.
-So when I do storytime, I usually devote at least one week to the subject of transportation, because of the high interest and the huge amount of great material out there.
+So when I do storytime, I usually devote at least one week a semester to the subject of transportation, because of the high interest and the huge amount of great material out there.

 My storytime has a wide age gap, anywhere from 6 month-5 years.
 So I always plan on only two stories, one geared for the younger kids that’s simpler and one geared for the older kids, usually with some sort of movement involved to keep younger kids engaged.
 Then we usually do three rhymes or songs, and then an activity at the end.

 First here’s the best books I’ve been run across: